-More and more countries intend to become stronger competitors in today’s integrated travel industry through tourism, what with millennials swarming through one country after another or one local tourist destination after another, by the numbers.
+More and more countries intend to become stronger competitors in today’s integrated travel industry through best tourism, what with millennials swarming through one country after another or one local tourist destination after another, by the numbers.
 You may also see Plan Samples.

 However, a nation should also know that for a country to maintain its competitive edge in tourism, it must first prioritize conserving, protecting, and strengthening the traditional, historical, cultural, natural and man-made resources upon which it draws the competitive advantages and leverage it has over other countries, thereby integrating sustainability in the environment into its strategic planning and decision-making processes, for the benefit and enjoyment of future generations of its citizens and future stakeholders.